Current Release Notes for Adobe Experience Manager 6.5 LTS release-notes

 For setup requirements, see installation instructions.

-For detailed instructions, see upgrade documentation.
+For detailed instructions, see the upgrade documentation.

 Supported Platforms supported-platforms